-We will all miss Congressman Oberstar terribly; the Safe Routes to School National Partnership is dedicated to ensuring that his legacy for Safe Routes to School, healthy transportation and healthy kids will live on.
+We will all miss Congressman Oberstar terribly; the Safe Routes Partnership is dedicated to ensuring that his legacy for Safe Routes to School, healthy transportation and healthy kids will live on.
 We are redoubling our efforts in Mr. Oberstar’s memory to fulfill his vision of “changing the habits of an entire generation.”

 Our deepest sympathy and prayers go out to Congressman Oberstar’s wife, four children, grandchildren, extended family, current and former staff, colleagues, and the tens of millions of people who he touched throughout his life through his wit, kindness and generosity.